Bitbucket Pipelines

 The following code snippet will trigger an SCA scan and send the results to Conviso Platform:

-image: convisoappsec/flowcli
+image: convisoappsec/convisocli

 pipelines: